Stick with me – this isn’t as complicated as the title might lead you to believe…

 Position B – Structure and Process:

-What really defines successful grassland conservation is the presence of the kind of large-scale and intense disturbances (e.g. fire and grazing).
+What really defines successful grassland conservation is the presence of large-scale and intense disturbances (e.g. fire and grazing).
 The combination of fire and grazing shaped historic prairies and that combination is needed today to maintain them.
 Without fire, prairies lose integrity in several ways – the most obvious being the encroachment of trees that fire otherwise suppresses.
 Fire also helps drive the cycling of nutrients and regulates the amount of standing dead vegetation and thatch in prairies.
 Furthermore, the high-quality of the fresh vegetative regrowth following a fire attracts intense grazing by herbivores large and small.
 Historically, there would have been few cases where a prairie would burn and not be intensively grazed right afterwards.
 That intense grazing suppresses dominant prairie grasses, opening up space for the abundant growth of weedy vegetation once the grazers move on.
 As the prairie recovers, the dominant grasses reassert themselves and the vegetation becomes tall and dense enough to carry fire once more.
 A landscape consisting of a heterogeneous mixture of recently burned patches and patches that haven’t burned for several years provides the full range of habitat structure – from very short to very tall – and thus supports the full range of prairie wildlife species.
 Perhaps most valuable in that range of habitat structure is the post-fire/grazing recovery phase that provides simultaneously provides a wealth of stemmy vegetation cover and abundant seeds for wildlife food.

 So is Position A or Position B correct?
 Well, yes.
 It’s like owning a sports car.
 You need to keep all the sparkplugs, tires, and other parts – and keep them in good condition.
 On the other hand, a sports car is no good if you can’t drive a standard transmission and/or don’t have good roads to drive on.
 Aldo Leopold said, ”To keep every cog and wheel is the first rule of intelligent tinkering” – but those important components include both species and the processes that maintain them.